 - Chest stretch: Stand with your head upright and with your back straight.
 Clasp your hands behind your back, and without leaning your shoulders forward, gently stretch your arms up and back to feel a stretch in the front of your shoulders and arms.

 - Neck stretch: Sitting or standing, bring your head forward and tipped to one side.
 With the hand on the same side as your head is tipped, reach up behind your head and give a gentle pull.
 Turning your head as you pull can help isolate the specific neck muscles needing stretching.

 - Strengthening Exercises for Back Pain During Pregnancy

 - Stretching Exercises for Back Pain During Pregnancy

-- Causes of Pregnancy Back Pain Video
+- 4 Easy Stretches to Relieve Pregnancy Back Pain Video

 Due to the multitude of changes happening within the body, back pain during pregnancy tends to be a common complaint, and exercise is a simple way to achieve comfort and relief during this exciting time.

 It is important to always discuss your symptoms with your health care provider to ensure exercise is appropriate for you and to be informed of any guidelines or restrictions that may be recommended.
 Some pregnant women may benefit from more intensive or individualized treatment for their back pain.